This is a sewing pattern and tutorial for a square-neck blouse.

-Lightweight and airy, this blouse is perfect for hot weather and also works well as a layering piece.
+As the blouse looks light and airy, it is perfect for hot weather and also suitable for layering.

-What is "Grainline""cut on fold"?
+What is "Grainline" / "Cut on fold"?
 Please refer to this page

-(1)Serging the shoulders and sides of the front & back, sewing them together, and press seam allowances open with an iron.
+(1) Serge the shoulders and sides of the front and back pieces, sew them together, and press the seam allowances open with an iron.

 How to Serge/overlock (sewing machine & overlock sewing machine).
 Please refer to this page

-(3)Sew the Facing to the body, turn inside out, and iron the shape.
+(3) Sew the Facing to the body, turn it inside out, and press to shape.

 How to sew Facing and Hem.
 Please refer to this page

-(4)Serging the armholes, iron a 0.5 inch fold, and then stitch with a sewing machine.
+(4) Serge the armholes, fold the edge by 0.5 inch (1 cm), and stitch with a sewing machine.

 How to make bias tape.
 Please refer to this page

-(5)Serging the hem of the body, fold up 0.5 inch and stitch with a sewing machine.
+(5) Serge the hem of the body, fold up 0.5 inch (1 cm), and stitch with a sewing machine.

-(6)Make buttonholes and sew on buttons.
+(6) Make the buttonholes and sew on the buttons.

 How to sew on buttons.
 Please refer to this page